HalbFettKaese/ShaderSelectorV3/README.md

  In this, what is meant by "overflow" needs some further explanation:

  When I say that an operation uses overflow, that simply means that the value is set to wrap back to 0 when it goes above 1, and vice versa.
 So to get from 0.9 to 0.1, you can simply add 0.2, which is a shorter path than subtracting 0.8.

+ A peculiarity that this introduces is that under this mapping, 0 is the same value as 1, and the value that normally represents 1, namely 255/255, would become redundant.
+That's why, when using an operation that uses overflow, the target value is no longer interpreted on a scale from 0/255 to 255/255, but instead, from 0/256 to 255/256.
+This has the effect that a marker that uses overflow operations will be able to target values like `0.5=128/256` or `0.25=64/256` with perfect precision, while other operations can only approximate them, as `127/255≈0.498` and `128/255≈0.502`.
+But this also has the effect that the color code that you enter into the particle will be slightly different from the target value that this is interpreted as.
+This results in the rule:

+ When using an operation that uses overflow and you want to target the value `x`, set the marker particle to have a blue component of `x*256/255`.